 Most people are back to normal in about one week.
 However, psychological symptoms and cravings could continue for months.
 This is why specialists recommend that people who want to fully recover get at least six months of therapy after detox.

-If you or a loved one need help getting through opiate withdrawal, Serenity House Detox has addiction detox services that can help.
+If you or a loved one need help to get through opiate withdrawal, Serenity House Detox & Recovery Houston has addiction detox services that can help.
 Located in Houston, Texas, we offer a safe and secure place to detox for those in the surrounding area and beyond.
 Our programs are designed for men and women.
-Before we start your treatment, we’ll create a plan based on the substances that you’ve been taking and your emotional well-being, personal addiction history and state of health.
+Before we start your treatment, we’ll create a plan based on the substances that you’ve been taking and your emotional well-being, personal addiction history, and state of health.
+Our treatment plans include therapeutic options such as: